 |Table of contents|

-Go professionals are generally affiliated with one of the professional organizations in Asia.
+Go professionals are generally affiliated with one of the professional organisations in Asia.
 The major current organisations are:

 - the Nihon Ki-in and Kansai Ki-in in Japan